Allison10435/CodeHS-JS/README.md

 # CodeHS-JS
 Intro to JavaScript Code for CodeHS

+This page is used for recording progress in JavaScript on CodeHS.

-This page is intended for educational purposes only
+This page is intended for educational purposes only.